-2.27.
-Accident management guidance should be an integral part of the overall emergency arrangements and should be coordinated with the on-site emergency plan established in accordance with GSR Part 7 [7], GSG-2 [8] and GS-G-2.1 [9].
+GS-G-2.1 [9].
 The on-site emergency plan should set out the lines of responsibility and accountability for implementing emergency response actions during the execution of accident management guidance to maintain or restore safety functions throughout the duration of the accident.

 2.28.
-Accident management guidance should be robust, by giving consideration to the following:
+Accident management guidance should be robust:

-(1) It should promote consistent implementation by all staff during an accident.

-- (2) It should emphasize the use of components and systems that are not likely to fail in their expected operating regimes, including during severe accidents. - (3) It should implement all feasible measures that will either maintain or increase the margin to failure or that will gain time prior to the failure of safety functions or barriers to a release of radioactive material. - (4) The possibility of adding components, including non-permanent equipment, should be addressed in the accident management guidance in the event that existing plant systems are unable to preserve the fundamental safety functions or limit challenges to barriers to a release of radioactive material for conditions not considered in the design. - (5) It should include consideration of plant conditions in shutdown modes, particularly when the containment barrier is temporarily not available or it is difficult to add water for decay heat removal.
+- (a) It should promote consistent implementation by all staff during an accident. - (b) It should emphasize the use of components and systems that are not likely to fail in their expected operating regimes, including during severe accidents. - (c) It should implement all feasible measures that will either maintain or increase the margin to failure or that will gain time before the failure of safety functions or of barriers to a release of radioactive material. - (d) It should address the possibility of adding components, including non-permanent equipment, in the event that existing plant systems are unable to preserve the fundamental safety functions or limit challenges to barriers to a release of radioactive material for conditions not considered in the design. - (e) It should consider plant conditions in shutdown modes, particularly when the containment barrier is temporarily not available or when it is difficult to add water for decay heat removal.

 2.29.
 The accident management guidance should refer to the preferred accident management equipment that is available.
-Alternate methods for achieving the same purpose should be explored to account for the possible failure of this equipment and, if available, should be included in the guidance.
-For example, possible equipment failures include instrumentation failure or equipment lockout, and the availability of alternative equipment should be determined.
+Possible equipment failures (e.g. instrumentation failure or equipment lockout) should be considered.
+Alternate methods of achieving the same purpose should be explored to take into account possible equipment failures, and the availability of alternative equipment should be determined.

 2.30.
-In the accident management guidance, the entry conditions for EOPs and the plant conditions at which the transition is to be made from the EOPs to SAMGs should be specified.
-The entry conditions for EOPs and the conditions for transition to SAMGs should be based on defined and documented criteria.
+In the accident management guidance, the entry conditions for use of the EOPs and the plant conditions under which the transition is to be made from EOPs to SAMGs should be specified.
+The entry conditions for the use of EOPs and the conditions for transition to SAMGs should be based on defined and documented criteria.

 2.31.
-The accident management guidance should address the full spectrum of events, including credible and relevant internal and external hazards, and possible complications during their evolution that could be caused by additional hardware failures and human and organizational errors.
+The accident management guidance should address the full spectrum of events, including credible and relevant internal and external hazards, and possible complications during their evolution that could be caused by additional hardware failures or human and organizational errors.
 Accident sequences involving inappropriate operator actions (errors of omission or errors of commission) leading to core damage should be considered.